KauverySingh/KauverySingh/README.md

 ✨ A CSE under-graduation student at [Jaipur National University](https://www.jnujaipur.ac.in/), Jaipur. ✨

-- I'm Building Tech To Elevate People 🙍🏻‍♂️.
+- I'm Building Tech To Elevate People.
 - I love to learn and share my knowledge about tech 🤖.
 <hr>
 <br>